-When people think of Switzerland, they probably think of skiing on the Swiss Alps, neutrality during wars and its unique flag: a red square with a centered white cross.
+When people think of Switzerland, they probably think of skiing on the Swiss Alps.
+Perhaps they think of neutrality during wars and its unique flag: a red square with a centered white cross.
 But now you might also think of tax evaders.

 But savvy financial experts and tax attorneys know about Switzerland’s long-held tradition of banking secrecy.
 As the global capital for offshore banking, the small European country is considered a safe haven when it comes to hiding money from tax authorities.